Our firm's confidentiality policy is incorporated into the terms of our engagements with each client.

 Walker Clark LLC takes all reasonable measures to prevent the disclosure of confidential information to third parties without our client’s prior consent.

-When we receive electronic documents or files from a client that contain confidential information, we encrypt them and redundantly store them on secure off-site servers operated by Microsoft and Carbonite, using double passwords or triple passwords, depending on the specific nature or sensitivity of the information.
+When we receive electronic documents or files from a client that contain confidential information, we encrypt them and redundantly store them on separate secure off-site servers operated by Microsoft and BackBlaze.
 Only Walker Clark personnel providing services to a client have access to the passwords necessary to decrypt and open a client's files.